jtheory/1on1s/README.md

 # 1on1s
-Static site for mental models &amp; scripts for tech 1-on-1s
+Simple webapp with ideas &amp; scripts for tech 1-on-1s.

+Built with:
+* ReactJS (with the help of create-react-app)
+* typescript
+* yarn (...tried yarn2, but for now that's a bit rough)
+* auto-deployed from git & hosted by netlify